eliza-wollinger/titanic-prediction/README.md

-# titanic-prediction
+# Titanic Prediction

-Prediction example, taken for the introductory data science course at Digital Innovation One.
+This example was create for the introductory data science course at Digital Innovation One.

+The model aims to predict whether a person would survive the disaster that occurred on the Titanic. 🚣🏻‍♀️